-New fully functional wet laboratories, each approximately 450square ft in size, are key features of the new NRI and ETP buildings.
-The NRI laboratory is designed to support a broad range of sample processing, preparation, and analytical activities while the ETP laboratory serves primarily a teaching laboratory but can accommodate research uses also.
+New fully functional wet laboratories, each approximately 450 square feet in size, are key features of the new NRI and ETP buildings.
+The NRI laboratory is designed to support a broad range of sample processing, preparation, and analytical activities while the ETP laboratory serves primarily a teaching laboratory, but can accommodate research uses also.
 The NRI research laboratory is available for use by licensed researchers throughout the year, while the ETP lab is available only from May until September.

 - hazardous chemical storage cabinets

 - stainless steel counters

 - pot sinks (2) and full sinks (2)

 - assorted glassware

 - eye wash station, first aid and burn kits, chemical spill kits